turbulenz/webgl_benchmark/README.rst

 - The ability to set the native screen resolution (for use with fullscreen execution)
 - The ability to run custom browser builds (with features in development)
 - Filesystem access for the browser to save and compare output results via a local webserver.
-- The ability to running as the sole, dedicated page of the browser (disabling extensions, add-ons etc)
+- The ability to launch the browser process with a single page (disabling extensions, add-ons etc)

 Running the Offline Benchmark
 -----------------------------